fingerprintjs/fingerprintjs/contributing.md

 ### Pitfalls

-Avoid running expression in top level of the modules.
+Avoid running expressions in the top level of the modules.
 It will help to tree-shake the library better:

 ```js